CNPJ. 97.837.181/0001-47 A Publicly Trading Company NIRE 35300154410

 Representation of the Company

 25. Representation of the Company.
-The Company is represented actively and passively (i) by 2 (two) Directors jointly, (ii) by 1 (one) Chief Executive together with 1 (one) attorney with specific powers, or (iii) by 2 (two) attorneys with specific powers.
-The acts for which these Bylaws require prior authorization by the General Assembly, the Board of Directors or the CEO can only be practiced when satisfied that condition.
+The Company is represented actively and passively (i) by 2 (two) officers jointly; (ii) by 1 (one) officer together with 1 (one) proxy with specific powers; or (iii) by 2 (two) proxies with specific powers.
+The acts where these Bylaws require prior authorization by the General Shareholders’ Meeting, the Board of Directors or the CEO can only be practiced when this condition is satisfied.

 25.1.
 Exceptions for Specific Acts.
-The Company may be represented by one (1) Director or 1 (one) attorney, acting alone (i) for acts with public agencies in federal, state and municipal authorities, departments and its agencies and inspectorates, tax offices and agencies, public enterprises, mixed economy, Central Bank of Brazil, Bank of Brazil and their portfolios and departments, Brazilian Company Post and Telegraph, Railways, Infraero and airlines and phone companies and communications that do not involve creation of a waiver of rights or obligations, (ii) for discharge to the Company for payments made by check in favor of (iii) the appointment of an agent responsible in court, including the Labor Court, and (iv)theissue of trade notes, the endorsement of cheques for deposit in the bank account of the Company and the endorsement of bills of financial institutions, bills of exchange and other securities credit and deposit products in the Company's account.
+The Company may be represented by one (1) officer or 1 (one) proxy, acting in isolation (i) for acts with federal, state and municipal governments, autarchies, secretariats and their agencies and inspectorates, tax offices and agencies, mixed economy state-owned companies, Central Bank of Brazil, Banco do Brasil and their portfolios and departments, Empresa Brasileira de Correios e Telégrafos, railways, Infraero and airlines and telephone and communications companies that do not involve the creation of liabilities or waiving rights; (ii) for discharge of payments made to the Company by check in its favor; (iii) the appointment of an agent to represent it in court, including the Labor Court; and (iv) the issue of trade bills, the endorsement of checks for deposit in a bank account of the Company and the endorsement of trade bills, bills of exchange and other credit instruments to financial institutions and the deposit of the product in the Company's account.